Skip to content

 _It represents exactly one character.

-[Char list OR Range]Selects the records which are exactly matching with the characters or range of characters present in the square brackets
+[Char list OR Range]Select the records that exactly matching with the characters or range of characters present in the square brackets

 [^Char list OR Range]Selects the records which are not matching with the characters or range of characters present in the square brackets

-Let us see how to use the Wildcards along with LIKE with examples.
+Let us see how to use the Wildcards along with the LIKE operator with examples.
 For this demo, we use the below-shown data.

 SQL Like wildcard % Percentage Sign